 A good option if you can afford it is to get tinted windows.
 This can provide additional privacy and make it hard to tell that someone is inside.
 If you only use the insulated window covers it can be really obvious someone is sleeping in the car.

 Never leave your valuables on display.
 Always take them with you if possible and if it’s absolutely necessary to leave them in your car make sure they are hidden.
 A simple steering column lock is also a great idea as this is a strong disincentive.

-In order to not be disturbed, it’s important to know the rules and regulations around living in your vehicle, which vary state by state.
+In order to not be disturbed, it’s important to know the rules and regulations around living in your vehicle, which vary from state to state.
 We have a detailed post discussing the legality of sleeping in your car in the United States.

-It can be tempted to sleep in very secluded areas but this needs to be balanced with the risk to your safety in doing so.
-In the article I linked earlier I outlined a number of places to you can park for the night.
+It can be tempting to sleep in very secluded areas but this needs to be balanced with the risk to your safety in doing so.
+In the article I linked earlier, I outlined a number of places to you can park for the night.

 Try to use your best judgment and if it doesn’t feel safe, don’t take the risk.
 It’s better to be a little sleep-deprived than to have an incident.
 Try to find a balance between not getting disturbed and parking in a safe location.